digisowmay/bbmemory/users/670ae126-981a-4661-bd9c-74f131f8ba10/memory.md

 -

 ### Emerging (recent behavioral shifts)
-- prefers automation and scheduled tasks for efficiency; 4× (last: 2025-09-02) [refs: instructions to schedule emails and voice summaries; directive to post automatically chatId:`1a5f016aabb745`; instruction to post without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`]
+- prefers automation and scheduled tasks for efficiency; 5× (last: 2025-09-02) [refs: instructions to schedule emails and voice summaries; directive to post automatically chatId:`1a5f016aabb745`; instruction to post without confirmation chatId:`1a5f016aabb745`; reminder not to ask for confirmation chatId:`1a5f016aabb745`; complaint about not auto-posting today chatId:`1a5f016aabb745`]

 ## Platform Usage & Queries
 ### Durable (regular platform activities)